 Grab employees required to work 5 days a week in office starting Dec 2

-The move will increase interactions and collaboration between employees, Grab's management said during a town hall.
+The five-day return-to-office mandate starts in December, Grab told its staff, citing the need to facilitate more collaboration and interactions between employees.

-SINGAPORE: Grab will require its employees to work five days a week in the office starting in December, the technology firm told its staff during a town hall on Thursday (Oct 24) morning.
+SINGAPORE: Grab will require its employees to work five days a week in the office starting in December, the technology firm told its staff during a town hall on Thursday morning (Oct 24).

 Employees confirmed on the condition of anonymity that the mandate will start on Dec 2.